acceptance

 • They don’t believe they are offered validation in the relationship.
 Some couples keep score of what they do and do not receive.
 They have a hard time expressing vulnerability.
 If they don’t feel they receive validation from their partner they feel less inclined to provide it.

-As a Licensed Marriage and Family Therapist, I come across this issue often.
+As a Licensed Marriage and Family Therapist in Fort Worth, TX, I come across this issue often.
 This is one of the most misunderstood and challenging conflict resolution skills to utilize in romantic relationships.
 It’s really about taking the time to listen to a partner’s point of view and be able to reflect the experience without getting triggered by a partner’s perspective.
 However, it is so useful in various relationships - with friends, family members, coworkers, etc. But being able to provide validation is not always an easy task.
 It takes time to strengthen this skill so have patience with it and extend grace to your partner if they struggle with it.

 Do you struggle to validate your partner?
 Which one of these reasons apply to you?
 If you need help with enhancing this skill, please feel free to reach out to one of our individual or couples therapists for assistance.